 3. Workers Compensation Insurers are known as Scheme Agents, and they are responsible to the State Insurance Regulatory Authority – SIRA

-SIRA appoints scheme agents (usually insurance companies such as QBE, Employers Mutual, GIO, Allianz etc) to act as claims handling agents on their behalf.
+SIRA appoints scheme agents (usually insurance companies such as QBE, Employers Mutual, GIO, Allianz etc.) to act as claims handling agents on their behalf.

-Any compensation payable to you is actually paid by SIRA (although the payment you receive will look like it comes directly from the scheme agent).
+Any compensation payable to you is paid by SIRA (although the payment you receive will look like it comes directly from the scheme agent).

-SIRA has also created the Workers Compensation Review Office known as WIRO.WIRO assists injured workers navigate the complex worker’s compensation scheme.
+WIRO assists workers navigate the complex compensation scheme for work injuries and work injury damages.
 Further information regarding your rights or any complaints about the insurers should be directed to WIRO.

 To determine if you are entitled to receive a lump sum amount of compensation for permanent impairment, you must be assessed by an independent medical examiner that (using guidelines established by Workcover, now SIRA) assesses your percentage of Whole Person Impairment.